 Individuals can submit an SOU Cares Report (explained above) and select the 'Hate/Bias Report' type.
 SOU Cares Reports may be filled out anonymously.
-You may also submit a report through Southern Oregon University's Sexual Misconduct and Equal Opportunity Form located at: https://sou.co1.qualtrics.com/jfe/form/SV\7R7CCBciGNL473L.
-The report will be submitted to the Director of Equity Grievance/Title IX Coordinator who will then assess the report and may assign it to an Investigator for response.
-Additionally, reporting parties can seek assistance through a Confidential Advisor.
-The Director of Equity Grievance/Title IX Coordinator will have a confidential advisor reach out to the parties who are impacted.
+You may also submit a report through Southern Oregon University's Sexual Misconduct and Equal Opportunity Form located at: Equity Grievance Office - Discrimination, Harassment & Sexual Misconduct Reporting Form (maxient.com).

+A report of bias will be directed to the Director of Equity Grievance/Title IX Coordinator who will then assess the report, conduct outreach to the Party, and then oversee University response.
+Additionally, reporting parties can seek assistance through a Confidential Resource.
 We recognize that incidents related to diversity and inclusion can be complicated and complex.
-Even if students are not sure if what they have experienced is bias, we encourage them to submit reports or talk to a Confidential Advisor or someone in the Social Justice and Equity Center.

-In case of a life-threatening emergency, always call 9-1-1 first.
-For non-emergent campus reports, we urge folks to contact Campus Public Safety at 541-552-6911.
+Even if students are not sure if what they have experienced is bias, we encourage them to submit reports or talk to a Confidential Resource.In case of a life-threatening emergency, always call 9-1-1 first.
+For nonemergent campus reports, we urge folks to contact Campus Public Safety at 541-552-6911.